 High denaturation temperatures damage DNA templates, so the denaturation temperature should be as low as possible.
-A denaturation temperature of 92°C works well for most targets, and is sufficient to denature the hotstart antibodies.
-For GC-rich targets, which are difficult to melt, a denaturation temperature of 98° C is recommended.
+A denaturation temperature of 92°C works well for most targets.
+For GC-rich targets, which are difficult to melt, a denaturation temperature of 98°C is recommended.